maelfabien/maelfabien.github.io/_pages/da_training.md

     image: "https://maelfabien.github.io/assets/images/wolf.jpg"
 ---

-Before starting, read the introduction to this training:
+## Course 1: Before we start

 [What to expect from this training?](https://maelfabien.github.io/da_tuto/daexpect) : What will you understand?
 What will you achieve?
 How does the training work?

-[What is Data Analysis?](https://maelfabien.github.io/da_tuto/daexpect/data_vs) : What are the key roles of a Data Analyst?
+[What is Data Analysis?](https://maelfabien.github.io/da_tuto/data_vs) : What are the key roles of a Data Analyst?
 And how is it different from Business Analysts or Data Scientists?

-## Course 1: Introduction to Python
+[Advice for your journey](https://maelfabien.github.io/da_tuto/python_before) : Some important pieces of advice for your journey towards programming and data analysis.

 [Understanding computer components](https://maelfabien.github.io/bigdata/comp_components/) : Starting from the lowest level by understanding computer components.

 [Introduction to Bash Scripting for Terminal](https://maelfabien.github.io/bigdata/Terminal/#) : Learn how to interact with your terminal.

+## Course 2: Introduction to Python

 [Introduction to Python's environment](https://maelfabien.github.io/da_tuto/python) : Why is Python popular?
 How to install it?
 How to start programming?

-[Advice for your journey](https://maelfabien.github.io/da_tuto/python_before) : Some important pieces of advice for your journey towards programming and data analysis.

 [Basics of Python programming](https://maelfabien.github.io/da_tuto/python2) : An introduction to Python programming essentials.